fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-changes-english.rst

  - all layers: tests, applications, traces facilities have been improved (ex: no more macros) and integrated

- - in ``Common``:
+ - in ``Myriad``:

    - support for smart exceptions has been added (but is currently disabled due to a bug in their parse transform)

    - support for basic stats (ex: file count, line count split in empty/code/comment ratios) added (run ``make stats`` for the Sim-Diasca root)

-   - user-defined code paths are transformed now into absolute ones, so that the current directory can be changed while still being able to load newly referenced modules; as a consequence, far longer paths were displayed on the console, thus the verbose mode for the Erlang launcher has been disabled (add '-v' to the ``ERL_PARAMETERIZED_LAUNCHER`` definition in ``common/GNUmakevars.inc`` to restore this behaviour for debugging)
+   - user-defined code paths are transformed now into absolute ones, so that the current directory can be changed while still being able to load newly referenced modules; as a consequence, far longer paths were displayed on the console, thus the verbose mode for the Erlang launcher has been disabled (add '-v' to the ``ERL_PARAMETERIZED_LAUNCHER`` definition in ``myriad/GNUmakevars.inc`` to restore this behaviour for debugging)

  - in ``Sim-Diasca``: